johnisom/sinatra_timemanager/README.md

 The design and idea for this app comes from a similar command-line application that I had previously made with Python.
 The Github repository for that project can be found [here][python-tm].
 The impact that my command-line version had on the web application becomes very apparent when you look at the [View][view] page.

-I created the original command-line version of this application partly in response to a challenge of getting 400 hours in between 2019-11-08–2019-12-31 and partly because I didn't have any idea where my time was *actually* going.
+I created the original command-line version of this application partly in response to a challenge of getting 400 good hours of Launch School studying in between 2019-11-08–2019-12-31 and partly because I didn't have any idea where my time was *actually* going.
 At the very least, I needed a tool to help me to track just the raw time going towards study-related stuff, and I didn't want to have to learn to use Microsoft Excel or to manually calculate the time.

 Out of this desire came a command-line prototype, implemented in Python, that allowed me to track my raw time as well as displaying each study session.
 I could just type `time-manager john start` and `time-manager john stop` into my terminal, carefree, and it would take care of it all for me.